ropensci/DataSpaceR/README.md

 #> [21] "lab_code"               "exp_assayid"
 ```

-The package uses a simple R5 reference class to represent the connection to a study and get around some of R's copy-on-change behaviour.
+The package uses a [R6](https://cran.r-project.org/web/packages/R6/index.html) class to represent the connection to a study and get around some of R's copy-on-change behaviour.